Trauma Sensitive Yoga with Kanuka Yoga Space

-We also will be offering online Trauma Sensitive Yoga classes with South Coast Psychology.
+We will be offering Trauma Sensitive Yoga classes online with South Coast Psychology. and in-studio with Grief Centre (Auckland-based).
+We're excited for these partnerships that allow us to share this offering locally and nation-wide.

 To be eligible for this course participants must identify as a woman who has an accepted ACC claim under the sensitive claims contract.

-All potential participants must be currently working with a Lead Provider and be willing to have a 15-30 min phone or video consultation to assess suitability.
+All potential participants must be currently working with a Lead Provider and be willing to have a 15-20 min video consultation (Google Meet) to assess suitability and address any questions.
+Attendees are also asked to complete a survey which allows ACC to determine the effectiveness of our programme.

 How to Request Approval from ACC for Online classes?